Chileab

 Chileab is known as Daluyah (Ancient Greek: Δαλουιὰ, Dalouià) in 2 Samuel in the Septuagint.
+It has been suggested that Chileab is the Daniel character mentioned in Ezekiel 28.

 According to Rashi, Rabbi Isaac said that some questioned whether Abigail was pregnant through David or her first husband, Nabal; therefore, God arranged that Chileab would resemble David.
 It is possible his name "Chileab," which can be translated "perfection of the father," is a reference to (or cause of) that legend.